 Let’s put that into context.
 Everyone knows that uncontrolled high blood pressure will kill you, right?
 A big study that followed participants for almost 20 years found that people with uncontrolled high blood pressure had an increased all-cause mortality risk of 69%.[ref]

-Low klotho levels are more predictive of mortality than high blood pressure?
-Yes… But perhaps klotho ties into cardiovascular function, as well, through the regulation of calcium. [ref]
+So this means that low klotho levels are more predictive of mortality than high blood pressure?
+Yes… according to the research.
+But perhaps klotho ties into cardiovascular function, as well, through the regulation of calcium and is interconnected to the mortality risk there. [ref]